 Background to new services available

->The Specialist Perinatal Mental Health: Model of Care for Ireland was launched on 30th November, 2017.
-The HSE Mental Health Division (MHD), in recognition of the importance of Perinatal Mental Health included in its 2016 Service Plan the development of a model of care for specialist perinatal mental health services.
-A national Working Group chaired by Dr Margo Wrigley (the then National Clinical Advisor and Clinical Programmes Group Lead Mental Health), completed this work on behalf of the Mental Health Division.
+>The Specialist Perinatal Mental Health: Model of Care for Ireland for Ireland was launched on 30th November, 2017.
+The HSE’s then Mental Health Division (MHD), in recognition of the importance of Perinatal Mental Health, included in its 2016 Service Plan the development of a Model of Care for Specialist Perinatal Mental Health Services.
+A National Working Group chaired by Dr. Margo Wrigley completed this work on behalf of the Mental Health Division.

 This Model of Care supports the seven actions on mental health to be implemented by the HSE’s National Women & Infants Health Programme outlined in Ireland’s first National Maternity Strategy and launched by the Minister for Health in January 2016.
 The Maternity Strategy maps out the future for maternity and neonatal care from 2016 to 2026, to ensure that it will be safe, standardised, of high-quality and offer a better experience and more choice to women and their families.

 The Working Group’s task was to design a specialist Model of Care.
 The terms of reference encompassed both the strategy for and operation of a specialist perinatal mental health service for Ireland taking into account: